backstage/backstage/.changeset/spicy-poets-sell.md

 '@backstage/plugin-jenkins': minor
 ---

-Extend EntityJenkinsContent to recieve columns as prop
+Extend EntityJenkinsContent to receive columns as prop